rhsu0268/MEAN-Stack-Training/4.3-4.7/Debugging.md

 2. Now, you will notice that I added a field for due date and in the process I seemed to have broken the back end of the application so that new tasks are not being saved properly.
 Have a look at the routes and see if you can fix the app so that I am saving both the name of the task and its due date.
 (Hint: I would look at the models to see what schema is defined.)

+I would start with cloning my MEAN-Stack-Training Repo.
+Cd into todo and start up mongo and do npm start.

 Good luck!